hosein2398/GitSub/README.md

 ## Installing
-- Download this repository.
+- Download zip file of this repository.
-- Go to `chrome://extensions/` and click on `PACK EXTENSION`
+- Unzip downloaded file and go to `chrome://extensions/`, click on `LOAD UNPACKED`
-- Upload the downloaded package.
+- Pick unzipped directory.

 ## TODO